valentinlineiro/events-for-friends/README.md

-# events-for-friends
+# Events for Friends

-Events for friends application, in which you can manage the events you want to do with your friends!
+Events for Friends is an application which allows you to manage the different events you want to do with your friends!